Consulate General of the United States, Hong Kong and Macau

 On May 12, 1999, the flag at the Consulate-General of the United States in Hong Kong was lowered in respect and sorrow for the people of China for a day as the aircraft carrying the bodies of victims of the NATO bombing of the People's Republic of China embassy in Belgrade came home to Beijing.
-Similar gestures were done in China in Chengdu, Guangzhou, Shanghai, and Shenyang, along with the U.S. embassy in Beijing.
+Similar gestures were done in Chengdu, Guangzhou, Shanghai, and Shenyang, along with the U.S. embassy in Beijing.

 The Consulate General of the United States, Hong Kong and Macau, represents the United States in Hong Kong and Macau.

 It has been located at 26 Garden Road, Central, Hong Kong Island, Hong Kong, since the late 1950s.
 The consul general is Julie A. Eadeh, who has served since August 2025.

 Due to Hong Kong and Macau's special status, and in accordance with the United States–Hong Kong Policy Act, the U.S. consulate general to Hong Kong operates as an independent mission, with the consul general as the "chief of mission" (with title of "ambassador)".
 The consul general to Hong Kong and Macau is not under the jurisdiction of the United States ambassador to China, and reports directly to the U.S. Department of State as do other chiefs of mission, who are ambassadors in charge of embassies.

 All recent consuls-general are at the career minister rank in the U.S. Senior Foreign Service, whereas many other ambassadors are only minister counsellor.